 Even though everything is online, entrepreneurs need printing companies.
 Printers will create postcards, rack cards and information handouts that are necessary to every business.
-Although printing service may seem a common business, most are franchised and easily entered.
+Although printing services may seem a common business, most are franchised and easily entered.
 They have good margins and don't require much additional training.
-If you have expertise in publishing layout and design, this would be a good business to a business avenue for you.
+If you have expertise in publishing layout and design, this would be a good business to business avenue for you.
 Companies offer printing services for catalogs, posters, brochures, flyers and business cards.
 If you could add direct mail or another mailing service, you are even more likely to succeed.
 Mailboxes and street addresses are another way printers can service entrepreneurs.

 13. Event management

 Expos, summits, and trade shows are often ideal opportunities to get a small or midsize business's brand in front of a key audience.
 The downside is that the travel, setup and time it takes to man the booth frighten businesses away from doing those events.
 Even if you plan a small local event, the client will have headaches they don't want.
 Therefore, you could provide this service to them.
 As an event manager, you could help businesses package, tailor, and present their products or services at these events.
 This will increase their exposure because you will be able to get their brand in front of more people by doing the event circuit for them than if they tried to do one or two events on their own.
 You would handle the invitations, logistics, advertising and problem-solving during the event.
 Even though events have largely been put on hold for months now, experts including Dr. Anthony Fauci believe the country could return to public events as early as this fall, if everything goes well with the vaccine.

 14. Legal services/legal consultant